Betalabs/Engine-Layout-Template/README.md

 # Engine-Layout-Template
-Template repository to guide layouts developments
+Template repository to guide developers to build a theme in Betalabs Engine.